bsd-ac/openbsd-redmine/README.md

 openbsd-rubywarden
 =========

-Role to setup a simple and performant [redmine](https://www.redmine.org/) instance on a Linux/BSD machine.
+Role to setup a simple and performant [redmine](https://www.redmine.org/) instance on an OpenBSD machine.

 Role Variables
 --------------